 Countries represented at the Festival this year include Boliv...

-In her country she was General Editor of Agencia Literaria El Conjuro, Guayaquil-Ecuador; Creative Director of Citra Publicidad, Quito-Ecuador; Creative Director of M S & S Agencia de Publicidad, Guayaquil-Ecuador.
+In her country, Ecuador, she was General Editor of Agencia Literaria El Conjuro, Guayaquil; Creative Director of Citra Publicidad, Quito; Creative Director of MS & S Agencia de Publicidad, Guayaquil.

-In the area of education Elizabeth has teached at: Universidad Del Salvador; UDLA, Quito; Universidad Autónoma de Quito; ESPOL, Guayaquil; Fundacion Teleducando, Guayaquil; and ITV, Guayaquil.
+In the area of education Elizabeth has teached at: Universidad Del Salvador, Buenos Aires; UDLA, Quito; Universidad Autónoma de Quito; Escuela Superior Politecnica, ESPOL, Guayaquil; Fundacion Teleducando, Guayaquil; and ITV, Guayaquil.
 She also gives workshops and conferences around the world for prevention of child abuse, female emotional intelligence and therapy through the arts.

 She has obtained awards in Madrid, Guayaquil, Cuenca and Houston, both for her literary work as well as her work as a psychotherapist and pioneer of social projects in education and health.